-Climate change risks are considered at the CEF level in the course of CLIM's annual due diligence on CEF investment managers.
-CLIM does not encourage investment managers to invest in or to divest specific assets but promotes transparency and welcomes the improved disclosure by CEFs on this issue.
-CLIM supports moderate long term structural gearing, but does not generally invest in equity CEFs that consistently use excessive gearing, considered to be in excess of 30%.
+Climate change risks at the CEF level are considered at CLIM's annual CEF investment manager due diligence meetings.
+In 2023 CLIM extended its process for monitoring CEF carbon emissions to include weighted average carbon intensity metrics versus a relevant benchmark.
+All CEFs are urged to disclose this information, which at the end of 2023 was available from CEFs representing c30% of CLIM's AUM.
+CLIM does not encourage investment managers to invest in or to divest specific assets but promotes transparency.
+CLIM supports moderate long term structural gearing but does not generally invest in equity CEFs that consistently use excessive gearing, considered to be in excess of 30%.